/

 Zen says it is the UK’s oldest independent internet provider, founded in Rochdale in 1995.
 That independent streak still matters because the company leans heavily into being the anti-big-telecom option rather than trying to win a race to the bottom on price.

-It has also retained its B Corp status, first achieved in August 2020, which fits the wider people-and-planet positioning Zen likes to push.
-On top of that, Zen said in November 2025 that it had won PC Pro’s Best Broadband ISP award for the 22nd consecutive year, which is a strong bit of current credibility behind the premium pitch.
+It has also retained B Corp certification, first achieved in August 2020, which fits the wider people-and-planet positioning Zen likes to push.
+On top of that, Zen said in November 2025 that it had won PC Pro’s Best Broadband ISP award for the 22nd consecutive year, which is useful credibility behind the premium pitch.

 FAQs